Notice: This page requires JavaScript to function properly.

 Relative Return

-A significantly better measure of profit is relative return, which computes price changes relatively to the previous value of an asset:
+A significantly better measure of profit is relative return, which computes price changes relatively to the previous value of an asset, that is computed using the next expression with just the same notation as in the case of absolute return:

-Here is a code example of computing return:
+Here is a code example for computing relative return, under the same conditions as those used for absolute return:

 copy